longrio94/longrio94.github.io/_posts/2024-06-20-FeatureEngineering.md

 ---
-title: 'Beyond the Raw Data: Feature Engineering as the Jigsaw of Modeling (working on it)'
+title: 'Beyond the Raw Data: Feature Engineering as the Jigsaw of Modeling'
 date: 2024-06-20
 permalink: /posts/2024/06/blog-post-3/
 tags: